KingImereda/ABC-Telecom-Churn-Analysis-Retention-Project/README.md

 ### Mitigation Strategies:

-1.Data Quality Assurance: Implement robust data validation and cleaning procedures.
+1. Data Quality Assurance: Implement robust data validation and cleaning procedures.
-2.Model Refinement: Continuously monitor and update the model to maintain accuracy.
+2. Model Refinement: Continuously monitor and update the model to maintain accuracy.
-3.Change Management: Provide training and support to facilitate the adoption of new processes.
+3. Change Management: Provide training and support to facilitate the adoption of new processes.
 Return on Investment (ROI)
-4.The expected ROI depends on factors such as reduced churn rates, increased customer lifetime value, and implementation costs.
+4. The expected ROI depends on factors such as reduced churn rates, increased customer lifetime value, and implementation costs.
 A detailed ROI analysis will quantify the financial benefits and justify the investment.

 ## Recommendations